Importance of network coin demand

 Too much demand for the network coin

 A network coin that has too much demand causes the issue of increased storability.
 People could become incentivised to hold and leave the network coin idle in their wallets due to ongoing price appreciation or due to income potential.
 The network coin doesn’t need to be overly concerned with what is happening outside of the network in the short term, however over the long term a successful network could become highly valuable.
 In that event the network coin would be increasing in price when compared to external currencies and assets.
-The network coin needs to have enough demand that people want to use it for other use cases, such as financial liquidity or as contract collateral.
-The network coin also wants to avoid being in too much demand so that it doesn’t become increasingly storable, which can result in hoarding, stagnation and concentrations of coin ownership over time.
-Getting the rate of demurrage right can mean balancing the demand for the network coin with other token based assets in the ecosystem.
+The network coin needs to have enough demand that people want to use it for other use cases, such as within financial protocols or as contract collateral.
+The network coin also wants to avoid being in too much demand so that it doesn’t become increasingly storable, which could result in hoarding, stagnation and concentrations of coin ownership over time.
+Getting the network coin taxation rate right can mean a balancing act of generating enough demand for the network coin when compared to other assets that exist both in and outside the ecosystem.

 Short term demand for the network coin

-The problem with transaction fee based demand is it is only short term demand.
+The problem with transaction fee based demand is it is a form of short term demand.
 The demand for the network coin only happens at the point of the transaction being submitted.
 There is little reason to hold it beyond this use case.
 A network needs to think about how it can incentivise long term demand for the network coin so that the price remains high enough to reliably secure the network.
-Incentives to improve the long term demand for the network coin will be important due to the fluctuating amount of demand for transactions and due to the fact that each network is trying to reduce its transaction fees as low as possible - which could eventually reduce demand for the network coin if not much of it is needed to pay for transaction usage.
+Incentives to improve the long term demand for the network coin will be important due to the fluctuating amount of demand for transactions and due to the fact that each network is trying to reduce its transaction fees as low as possible - which could eventually reduce demand for the network coin if only a small amount of network coins are needed to pay for transaction usage.

 Loss of taxation value